Curtains versus Blinds: Which Window Furnishing Should I Choose?

 Ziptrak blinds, which are made in Australia and available in several of our local retailers, are also gaining traction for outdoor use.
 These are operated using a motorised track guided system that can allow the blinds to remain in place without rattling even in strong winds.

 With Ziptrak blinds, you can add on handy features like the PestOut Pelmet, which keeps bugs (and dust!) off your blinds with the help of a brush-insert installed within the pelmet.
-Or consider using fabric from their RainOut Fabric range, which are made up of a fibreglass laminated weave to make your blinds impermeable to water and air.
+Or consider using fabric from their RainOut Fabric range (see image below), which is made up of a fibreglass laminated weave to block out rain completely.

 Choose CURTAINS if you want to make a bigger visual impact